OldManUmby/Sundered-Shadows/Manuscript/01-Characters/CH.01 - Character Creation.md

 ### Generating Ability Scores

-All races generate their ability scores the same.
+All races generate their ability scores the same way.
 Roll 3d6 and tally the dice; repeat this process for each ability in order.
 As noted under each lineage and class, prime requisites have advantage.
-After all ability scores are rolled, the player may swap any two scores once.
+After all ability scores are rolled, the player may swap any two scores.
 Prime requisites may only be swapped with a higher score.

 ### Age

-The following age categories are used throughout the ruleset for all characters and creatures alike.
+All characters and creatures use the following age categories throughout the ruleset.

 ***Child.*** <!--add copy here-->
 ***Young.*** <!--add copy here-->